-The new facilities, which will go live later this year, will be situated in Johannesburg and Cape Town, and will provide highly scalable, secure data cloud services, including Microsoft Azure, Office 365, and Dynamic 365 – all constituting more than 600 million installations around the world, and it will allow communications service providers (such as ourselves) to offer those applications to our clients.
+The new facilities are situated in Johannesburg and Cape Town, and will provide highly scalable, secure data cloud services, including Microsoft Azure, Office 365, and Dynamic 365 – all constituting more than 600 million installations around the world, and it will allow communications service providers (such as ourselves) to offer those applications to our clients.

 Until recently, South Africa’s closest hyper-scale data centre was located in Ireland.
 Microsoft opening its data centres on local soil carries a host of benefits to enterprises of all shapes and sizes.
 The first and probably the most obvious is that having the Microsoft data centres operating within South Africa’s borders will dramatically reduce latency issues.
 Another advantage is that downtime will be significantly reduced.
 And since users won’t be at the mercy of the submarine cable anymore, the subsequent downtime that ensues every time the cable snaps or gets ripped up is gone, guaranteeing uptime will be much more secure and viable.